mrcavalcanti/mosaicoo/docs/sources/administration/provisioning.md

       foldersFromFilesStructure: true
 ```

-When Grafana starts, it will update/insert all dashboards available in the configured path.
+When Mosaicoo starts, it will update/insert all dashboards available in the configured path.
 Then later on poll that path every **updateIntervalSeconds** and look for updated json files and update/insert those into the database.

 > **Note:** Dashboards are provisioned to the General folder if the `folder` option is missing or empty.

 #### Making changes to a provisioned dashboard

-It's possible to make changes to a provisioned dashboard in the Grafana UI.
+It's possible to make changes to a provisioned dashboard in the Mosaicoo UI.
 However, it is not possible to automatically save the changes back to the provisioning source.
-If `allowUiUpdates` is set to `true` and you make changes to a provisioned dashboard, you can `Save` the dashboard then changes will be persisted to the Grafana database.
+If `allowUiUpdates` is set to `true` and you make changes to a provisioned dashboard, you can `Save` the dashboard then changes will be persisted to the Mosaicoo database.

 > **Note:**
 > If a provisioned dashboard is saved from the UI and then later updated from the source, the dashboard stored in the database will always be overwritten.
 The `version` property in the JSON file will not affect this, even if it is lower than the existing dashboard.
 >
 > If a provisioned dashboard is saved from the UI and the source is removed, the dashboard stored in the database will be deleted unless the configuration option `disableDeletion` is set to true.

 If `allowUiUpdates` is configured to `false`, you are not able to make changes to a provisioned dashboard.
-When you click `Save`, Grafana brings up a _Cannot save provisioned dashboard_ dialog.
+When you click `Save`, Mosaicoo brings up a _Cannot save provisioned dashboard_ dialog.
 The screenshot below illustrates this behavior.

 Grafana offers options to export the JSON definition of a dashboard.
 Either `Copy JSON to Clipboard` or `Save JSON to file` can help you synchronize your dashboard changes back to the provisioning source.